Applied Health Science Programs

 This exposure to the actual "job" not only is a requirement for most professional programs, but, more importantly, helps you obtain a deeper understanding of the professional careers you are considering.

-This major is intended primarily for you if your wish is to pursue an advanced degree and career in the professional fields of:
+This major is intended primarily for you if your wish is to pursue an advanced degree in the professional fields of:

 Medical Lab Sciences